 - All items posted should be appropriate for all ages.

 Individual groups often have additional rules.
-You should check the Group Notices page for rules specific to your local group (if any).
 The rules are enforced by the volunteer moderators who manage the group and each group has different moderators.
 If you have questions about a group's rules, you can contact the moderators.

 What's the difference between freecycle and trash nothing?

-The trash nothing! site is simply an alternate interface for existing freecycle groups around the world.
+The trash nothing site is simply an alternate interface for existing freecycle groups around the world.
 The site was designed to make freecycling easier and solve a lot of the problems that the existing groups have from using Yahoo Groups (such as spam and email overload among other things).
-So you can access all your freecycling groups in a quicker and easier way.